Rakshitt27/Rakshitt27/README.md

 # 👋 Hello, I'm Rakshit Chandna!

-## 🚀 Data Analyst Intern focusing on Machine Learning!
+## 🚀 Data Analyst focused on data-driven strategy and cloud-based analytics solutions!

 ## About Me 👨‍💻
-I am passionate data analyst intern currently working at the Bureau of Meteorology.
+I'm a passionate data analyst with experience at the Bureau of Meteorology.
 With a strong interest in machine learning and data visualization, I'm always eager to explore new ways to uncover insights and tell compelling stories through data.
-I'm in the final semester of my Master's degree in Data Analytics at RMIT University, set to graduate in June 2024.

 💬 Talk to me about Latest Tech gadgets ,Table Tennis 🏓, Data-Memes 😆 and Amateur Photography 📸